PavanRangani/docs/docs/prd/mailing-lists/requirement.md

 ### UI requirement

-- When mailing list with same name is exists it shows error `Mailing list with
+- When mailing list with same name is exists it shows error `Mailing list with same name already exists`

 ## Edit